PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_data_flow.rst

 Real-Time Constraints
 ---------------------

-The OTDOA binary libary is designed to process the PRS from the modem as they are received.
-Typically a new block of samples is received every 160 ms.  The OTDOA binary libary processing for a block typically requires only 15% to 20% of this 160 ms. interval.
+The OTDOA binary library is designed to process the PRS from the modem as they are received.
+Typically a new block of samples is received every 160 ms.  The OTDOA binary library processing for a block typically requires only 15% to 20% of this 160 ms. interval.
 This leaves plenty of processing time for other application functions, even while the OTDOA positioning system is active.